 (See also Overview of Vascular Bleeding Disorders.)

-Diagnosis is by careful history, physical examination, and laboratory tests to rule out other potential bleeding disorders.
+Diagnosis of autoerythrocyte sensitization is by careful history, physical examination, and laboratory tests to rule out other potential bleeding disorders.

 Treatment of autoerythrocyte sensitization is psychiatric therapy.
 If approached patiently and with time, patients often respond to behavior modification, but relapses frequently occur.